 "That it's become this sort of cult classic fan favorite in Panic! history is pretty funny, because we weren’t taking it all that seriously.
 But I love that its become those things for all the right reasons." - Spencer Smith

-Today is a holy day.
-Today marks 10 years of the Panic!
-At The Disco Halloween classic 'It's Almost Halloween'.
-In the 10 years since its release, it would be hard to measure the cultural influence it's had, but we're willing to try.
+It's been around for over a decade.
+Panic!
+At The Disco's Halloween classic 'It's Almost Halloween'.
+In the 11 years since its release, it would be hard to measure the cultural influence it's had, but we're willing to try.
 We're here to honour it.

-Over the past 10 years 'It's Almost Halloween' has transcended its cultural bounds, and become a scene staple- a cult classic, the likes of which we haven't seen since.
+Over the past 11 years 'It's Almost Halloween' has transcended its cultural bounds, and become a scene staple - a cult classic, the likes of which we haven't seen since.

 Every year since 2008, as soon as October 01 rolls around, you know it's time for "EVERYBODY SCREEEEEEEAM.
 EVERYBODY SCREAM, IT'S ALMOST HALLOWEEN!
 DO THE TRICK OR TREEEEEEEEAT".

-So in honour of the scene's most iconic original Halloween song, we spoke to one of the song's writers- former-Panic!
+So in honour of the our world's most iconic original Halloween song, we spoke to one of the song's writers - former-Panic!
 At The Disco drummer and current DCD2 Records legend Spencer Smith.
 Spencer talks us through the song and video that we actually know very, very little about.